Ouida MacDermott

 Ouida MacDermott (24 May 1889 - 29 October 1980) was a British singer and actress whose career was mainly in music hall and as a principal boy in pantomime during the Edwardian era.
 She appeared on one of the first television broadcasts in 1930.

 She was born on the Strand in London as Annie Louise Mary MacDermott, the youngest child of G. H. MacDermott, an English lion comique and Annie Milburn.
 Her father was already married to Mary Ann Stradwick, with whom he had a son, but all four of his illegitimate children with Milburn took their father's name.

-Following her father on to the stage, MacDermott played Princess Arawanha in the pantomime Robinson Crusoe and His Man Friday at the Lyceum Theatre in London (1907–08) and the title role in the pantomime Aladdin at the Prince's Theatre in Bristol (1908–09).
+Following her father onto the stage, MacDermott played Princess Arawanha in the pantomime Robinson Crusoe and His Man Friday at the Lyceum Theatre in London (1907–08) and the title role in the pantomime Aladdin at the Prince's Theatre in Bristol (1908–09).

 In July 1910, she could be seen at the Argyle Theatre of Varieties in Birkenhead, whilst the following year, she was at the Palace Theatre of Varieties in Hull.
 She toured in the musical comedy Business As Usual in 1915, and the following year, returned to pantomime in Dick Whittington and His Cat at the Gaiety Theatre in Dublin.

-MacDermott appeared in Fiddle-De-Dee at Dublin's Theatre Royal in 1918, and played Prince Glorio in the pantomime The Tale of Cinderella at the Scala Theatre (1928–29).
+MacDermott appeared in Fiddle-De-Dee at Dublin's Theatre Royal in 1918 and played Prince Glorio in the pantomime The Tale of Cinderella at the Scala Theatre (1928–29).